 Called "a prolific stand-up comedian" by the Los Angeles Times, Kurt has performed his whip-smart comedy on stages across the world including Outside Lands, SXSW, Moontower, All Tomorrow's Parties, Bonnaroo, Just for Laughs in Montreal and Chicago, SF Sketchfest and IFC’s Comedy Bang!
 Bang!
 Live.
 Oh, and he once performed at Radio City Music Hall.

 Kurt co-created and has co-hosted the continuously sold-out variety show “Hot Tub” for 12 years with comedy writing partner Kristen Schaal.
 The duo moved the show to LA in January 2013, where it was hailed “the hottest new comedy show” by Los Angeles Magazine.
 Kurt and Kristen continue to host and perform Hot Tub to a packed house every Monday night.

 Kurt has a bunch of podcasts.
 His relationship podcast, Wedlock, which he hosts with his wife, Lauren Cook, launched on Audible on February 14th.
-And his podcast about adult friendship, Emotional Hangs, which he hosts with Joe Derosa, will be coming out on Feral Audio.
+And his podcast about adult friendship, Emotional Hangs, which he hosts with Joe Derosa, came out on Feral Audio.
 Kurt’s popular podcast “The K Ohle with Kurt Braunohler” features some not-so- standard segments featuring Kurt and guests including Paul F Tompkins, Doug Benson, Bobcat Goldthwaite, Kumail Nanjiani.
 Episodes are available on the Nerdist Network.

 “A charismatic comedian with a flair for the absurd.” – New York Times

 “Kurt Braunohler is the closest thing we have to a real-life Willy Wonka.” – Vice